Review policy

 The peer review process consists of the following steps:

-• Based on the reviewers' reports, the member of the Editorial Board makes a recommendation to the Editor.
+• Based on the reviewers' reports, the Section Editor makes a recommendation to the Editor-in-Chiefs.

-• By this recommendation and the reports, the Editor takes a decision that is sent to the author.
+• By this recommendation and the reports, the Editor-in-Chief takes a decision that is sent to the author.

-Editors (referees) reads the manuscript closely and provides the individual critiques in a form of a report which contains comments, remarks and recommendations such as “Accept Submission”, “Revisions Required”, “Resubmit for Review”, “Reject Submission” etc.
+Editors and referees reads the manuscript closely and provides the individual critiques in a form of a report which contains comments, remarks, and recommendations such as “Accept Submission”, “Revisions Required”, “Resubmit for Review”, “Reject Submission” etc.

-The editorial board sends the reports to author(s) by e-mail either with a final decision, or with a revision request, which in turn can be accepted or declined by the author(s).
-Once the editors (referees) is satisfied with a latest version, it can be accepted for publication by the editorial board.
+The editorial board sends three reports (1 internal and two external) to author(s) by e-mail either with a final decision, or with a revision request, which in turn can be accepted or declined by the author(s).
+Once the editors and referees is satisfied with a latest version, it can be accepted for publication by the editorial board.

 This process is single blinded.
 It means that the referees know author(s) of the manuscript, but not vice versa.